web35-node/readme-docs/gabes-step-by-step-notes.md

-#Gabe's Steps to creating a server
+# Gabe's Steps to creating a server

 1. `cd` to right folder
 2. create new project folder
 3. `cd` into new folder
 4. `npx gitignore node`
 5. initialize a git repo - `git init`
-    a. command line should now show the branch name
+    ..* command line should now show the branch name
-6. `npm init -y` (y keeps you from answering questions)
-    a.
-You should now have a package.json file
+6. `npm init -y` (y keeps you from answering questions) ..* You should now have a package.json file
 7. edit package.json
-    a. `"start": "node index.js"`
+    ..*`"start": "node index.js"`
 8. `npm i express`
 9. touch `index.js`
 10. `code .`
-    a. should see 4 files and 1 folder
+    ..* should see 4 files and 1 folder
 11. in the index.js file add the following:
     ```const express= require('express)
     const PORT = process.env.PORT || 3300
     const server = express()
     server.use(express.json())

-    ser.get('/api', (req, res) => {
+    server.get('/api', (req, res) => {
         res.json({ message: 'API is up!!!"})
     })